SCAI-BIO/tau-kg-benchmarking-GPT/README.md

 The different dataset and KG used in this study are located in data directory.
 This includes the abstracts as well as full-text documents stored in small chunks.
 The extracted triples using different tools are stored as an excel file for each abstract and full-text experiment, separately.

 ## Scripts
-The code directory contains the scripts for querying and analysis of loaded KGs in Neo4j.
+The code directory contains the scripts for extractin triples as well as querying and analysis of loaded KGs in Neo4j.